This course is only available for students in the BA International Studies.

 The countries of South and Southeast Asia have experienced a long period of economic growth and democratization.
 But they also face many problems and challenges, ranging from gross socioeconomic inequality to religious extremism.
 This course provides a broad overview of the politics of the southern rim of Asia.
-It begins by exploring the practice, rather than the theory, of democracy in the region, and by sketching the national institutional frameworks that shape political behaviour.
-Other key topics covered are the politics of class, capital, and the underprivileged; the influence of civil society; the interplay of ethnicity, nationalism, and separatism; and the development of international relations, including regional organizations such as ASEAN as well as relations with China and the West.
-Finally, the political challenges of the twenty-first century are assessed.
+It begins by sketching the institutional framework that shapes political behaviour in the region, and which is shaped in turn by political forces.
+Other key topics explored are the politics of class, capital, and the underprivileged; the influence of civil society (in both secular and religious forms); the interplay of ethnicity, nationalism, and separatism; and the development of international relations, including regional organizations such as ASEAN as well as relations with China and the West.
+Finally, the political challenges of the twenty-first century will be assessed.

 The timetable is available on the BA International Studies website.

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.

 Total course load for the course 5 EC x 28 hours is 140 hours, broken down by – 12 lectures: 24 hours